-GYHA is fully committed to safeguarding the welfare of all players and members of the organization.
+The Colorado Rampage Hockey Association Safe Sport Program is intended to fulfill the USAH and CAHA SafeSport guidelines.
+The CRHA is fully committed to safeguarding the welfare of all players and members of the organization.
 It recognizes the responsibility it has to promote safe practices to protect players from abuse and misconduct.
-GYHA has adopted clear guidelines and protocols to minimize the opportunity for child sexual abuse and to help staff, volunteers and parents recognize inappropriate or undesirable behavior.
-GYHA is committed to embrace differences and diversity and respect the rights of all players and members and will follow these guiding principles:
+Therefore, the Rampage has adopted clear guidelines and protocols to minimize the opportunity for child sexual abuse and to help staff, volunteers and parents recognize inappropriate or undesirable behavior.
+The CRHA is committed to embrace differences and diversity and respect the rights of all players and members and will follow these guiding principles:

-- The welfare of each player is the primary concern. - The rights, dignity and worth of all players should always be respected. - All players, whatever their age, culture, disability, ability, gender, language, racial origin, socioeconomic status, religious belief, sexual identity or skill level have the right to protection from all forms of abuse or misconduct. - GYHA will work in partnership with parents, players, staff and volunteers to promote the welfare, health and development of our players.
+- The welfare of each player is the primary concern. - The rights, dignity and worth of all players should always be respected. - All players, whatever their age, culture, disability, ability, gender, language, racial origin, socio-economic status, religious belief, sexual identity or skill level have the right to protection from all forms of abuse or misconduct. - The Rampage will work in partnership with parents, players, staff and volunteers to promote the welfare, health and development of our players.

-GYHA will:
+CRHA will:

-- Promote and implement the USA Hockey and CAHA SafeSport Programs to safeguard the well-being of its players and to prevent abuse and misconduct from occurring. - Recruit, train, support and supervise staff, members and volunteers to protect players from abuse and to reduce risk to them. - Require staff, members and volunteers to adopt and abide by the USA Hockey, CAHA and GYHA SafeSport Programs. - Respond to any allegations, disclosure or concern of misconduct or abuse of a player as stated in CAHA SafeSport and USA Hockey SafeSport Programs. - Regularly monitor and evaluate the implementation of the SafeSport Program and make any necessary changes. - Have open and regular communication with parents or guardian(s) of a player regarding any concerns or issues. - Not permit any Billeting. - Require all directors, coaches, and managers to register online with CAHA every season.
+- Promote and implement the USA Hockey and CAHA SafeSport Programs to safeguard the well-being of its players and to prevent abuse and misconduct from occurring. - Recruit, train, support and supervise staff, members and volunteers to protect players from abuse and to reduce risk to them. - Require staff, members and volunteers to adopt and abide by the USA Hockey, CAHA and the CRHA SafeSport Programs.
+In implementing this, CRHA will require all Coaches, Managers, Board of Directors, and Billet Families to register annually with CAHA, and provide the CRHA Registrar with a written copy of confirmation.
+Those who do not fall in this category including but not limited to Parent Volunteers, Locker Room Monitors, Team Drivers, and Travel Chaperones shall undergo screening provided by CRHA. - Respond to any allegations, disclosure or concern of misconduct or abuse of a player as stated in CRHA SafeSport, CAHA SafeSport and USA Hockey SafeSport Programs. - Regularly monitor and evaluate the implementation of the SafeSport Program and make any necessary changes.

+• Have open and regular communication with parents or guardian(s) of a player regarding any concerns or issues.